Facel Vega: Facellia

 The troublesome powerplant was replaced with a Volvo B18 engine in the Facel III, but the damage was done.
 Production was stopped in 1963 and despite the vision of it being a "volume" car, only 1,100 were produced - still enough to make this Facel's highest production number.
-Facel lost money on every car they built, with the luxury car side of the company being supported entirely by the other work done by Facel Metallon.
+Facel lost money on every car they built, with the luxury car side of the company being supported entirely by the other work done by Facel-Métallon.

 The small Facellia met with little success and the losses from this, due to strong competition at the luxury end of the market, killed off the business which closed its doors at the end of October 1964.
 What was, according to some, the best small Facel, the Facel 6, which used an Austin-Healey 2.8-litre engine, came too late to save the company with fewer than 30 having been produced when the financial guarantors withdrew their support.